grafana/k6x/README.md

 Taking into account the optional version constraints, the appropriate extension version is selected from the git tags of the extension's git repository.
 Currently, only GitHub repositories are supported, if required, additional repository managers can be supported (eg GitLab).

-The custom k6 binary is created using the [xk6 custom k6 builder docker image](https://hub.docker.com/r/grafana/xk6/).
+If the Go compiler is installed, the k6 binary is created using it.
+Otherwise the custom k6 binary is created using the [xk6 custom k6 builder docker image](https://hub.docker.com/r/grafana/xk6/).
 The Docker Engine API is accessed using the [docker go client](https://pkg.go.dev/github.com/docker/docker/client), so there is no need for a docker cli command and even a remote Docker Engine can be used.

 The compiled k6 binary is stored in the cache.
 This binary will be used as long as the extensions included in it meet the current requirements, taking into account the optional version constraints.
 In order to increase the efficiency of the cache, the newly built k6 binary will also include the previously used extensions (if they are still included in the registry).